A Guide to the Dental Sealants Process by a Family Dentist

 Cleaning the tooth:

-The dentist will first clean the tooth thoroughly; else, the sealant will not adhere to the teeth properly.
+The dentist in 85053 will first clean the tooth thoroughly; else, the sealant will not adhere to the teeth properly.
 The process can entail using a spinning brush to scrub the tooth’s surface and clean the crevices and pits.
 It is common practice to use a slurry of pumice to ensure full cleaning.

 Conditioning the tooth